shawon-barua/APIRestAssuredTestNGAutomation/README.md

 # API Automation BY Restassured and TestNG

 This repo demonstrates how to do API Test Automation using Java, TestNg and make a Maven project.

-- For the API Test Automation we use Restassured
+- For the API Test Automation I used Restassured
+- Tried to Modularize
+- Resusable , maintainable code
+- Random data by java Faker used
+- Data driven by read input from JSON

 **Table of Contents**
 <!--ts-->